JOB HUNTING ACTIVITIES

 Every school break we offer internship program to our students for them to learn more about omotenashi or

 Japanese style of hospitality and of course the proper work ethics and discipline in Japan.
 For 1 week, students will

 stay in the hotel and experience how to work in a Japanese hotel setting.
 Kind of tasks that may be assigned

 includes front desk, housekeeping and hotel restaurant works.
 Other benefits from this hotel internship may include,

 but not limited to 1 week free accommodation, transportation allowance and meals.
 Salary on the other hand is not

-Our school consider this hotel internship as part of job hunting activities since the majority of our students gets absorbed by the same hotel where they had their internship with.
-Key points in order to get absorbed by the hotel are: Nihongo communication skills, work initiative, and of course your attitude towards work, your co-workers and the guests.
+Our school consider this internship program as part of job hunting activities since the majority of our students gets absorbed by the same hotel where they had their internship with.
+Key points in order to get absorbed by the hotel are: Japanese communication skills, work initiative, and of course your attitude towards work, your co-workers and the guests.

 Job Hunting Success Rate

 Since students are holding “student visa”, a change of visa status to “work visa” must take place.
 Based on Japan law, foreigners with student visa status can only work up to 28 hours per week; thus, you cannot work full time without work visa.
 Please refer to the links provided below.

 Work visa processing may take up to 2 months or so depending solely on the immigration.
 That’s why in this case, it is better to start processing your visa 2 months before the end of your program.
 Change of status processing fee is usually shoudered by the company which hired you.
 However, this may depend on your agreement with the company during the job offer.